10 Interesting Facts About Crying & Tears

 The mood is a temporary emotional state.
 Tears can improve a person's mood to be better than antidepressants therefore a person with an anxiety disorder will get a positive effect from crying.
 A 2008 study from the University of South Florida found that crying can calm down and improve mood better than any antidepressant.
 At the time of tears, the mood can rise to about 90%.

 Crying Can Relieve Stress

 Shouting at the moment a person cries can give relief, even if we remain in tears.
 Crying is known to release stress hormones or toxins from the body which can then reduce tension.

 Research conducted by psychotherapist Sharon Martin states that a healthier way to expose a person's bad feelings that can cause headaches and high blood pressure is by crying.
 "Crying is a safe and effective way to deal with stress," he said.

 Types of Human-Generated Tears

 There are 3 types of tears produced by humans.
-At the time of when someone is crying, not all tears contain an emotional state of mood and that 3 types of tears have a different purpose.
+At the time when someone is crying, not all tears contain an emotional state of mood and those 3 types of tears have a different purpose.

 The first type is the basal tear.
 These types of tears are everywhere in our eyes.
 These tears keep our eyes completely clean.
 The human body produces an average of 5 to 10 ounces of basal tears each day.
 It flows through the nasal cavity, which is the reason why so many of us develop a runny nose.